-The egg-free avocado “mayonnaise” is the super light version of classic mayonnaise made with egg yolks, which have been replaced with ripe avocado flesh while keeping the other ingredients generally used in this type of preparation unchanged.
+The egg-free avocado “mayonnaise” is the super light version of the classic mayonnaise made with egg yolks, which have been replaced with the ripe pulp of the fruit in question, keeping the other ingredients that generally make up this type of preparation unchanged.
 The result is truly incredible both in terms of flavor and texture.
-This “mayonnaise” is stable, creamy, and just the right softness without running off, aromatic, and doesn’t require cooking or pasteurizing the final product.
-Avocado mayonnaise, like the traditional one, accompanies fried, boiled, or poached dishes; it can also be used to create delicious canapés, stuff and enrich sandwiches, finger sandwiches, and so on.
-It’s perfect for those who do not want or cannot consume preparations containing yolks, but its taste and aroma are so enticing that even those without specific dietary needs will enjoy it.
-Avocado mayonnaise contains no animal fats and is entirely gluten, lactose, or dairy-free.
+We will obtain, in fact, at the first try and without the risk of it “breaking”, as could happen with the original version, a stable, creamy, and perfectly soft “mayonnaise” that does not run, aromatic, without cooking or the need to pasteurize the final product.
+Avocado mayonnaise, like the traditional one, accompanies fried, boiled, or roasted dishes; or it can be used to create delicious appetizers, fill and enrich sandwiches, and so on.
+It is perfect for those who do not want or cannot consume preparations containing yolks, but its taste and aroma are so tantalizing that it will also appeal to those without particular dietary needs.
+Avocado mayonnaise contains no animal fats and is made entirely without gluten, lactose, or dairy products.

 • Difficulty: Very Easy